AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/1_Fundamentals/2_Fundamental OS Concepts.md

 > [!concept]
 > ![](2_Fundamental%20OS%20Concepts.assets/image-20231206225314297.png)![](2_Fundamental%20OS%20Concepts.assets/image-20231206225325095.png)![](2_Fundamental%20OS%20Concepts.assets/image-20231206225334688.png)
 > **Remarks:**
-> 1. What is the importance of address translation?
+> 1.  **What is the importance of address translation?**
+> 	- Address translation is necessary for the idea of **virtual memory** which provides an **isolation abstraction.**
+> 	- This **gives the illusion that each process is the sole user of the address space.**
+> 	- It also provides **protection between different processes** since virtual addresses will not translate to the same physical address, preventing processes from accessing and potentially corrupting each other’s memory.
 > 2.